jdinitto/multilineTruncation/README.md

 # multilineTruncation
-A method for truncating text with line wrapping, using jQuery.
+A method for truncating wrapped text, using jQuery.
 There's native CSS3 truncation for one line, but nothing for wrapped text.
 There are a number of solutions for this elsewhere; I mix and matched a lot of them into something I thought worked best.

 Works in Chromes, Firefoxes, and IE8 and up.